stephane46/MEMOPYK-V4/replit.md

 # MEMOPYK - Replit Project Documentation

 ## Overview
-MEMOPYK is a full-stack memory film platform designed to transform personal photos and videos into cinematic memory films.
+MEMOPYK is a full-stack memory film platform that transforms personal photos and videos into cinematic memory films.
 Its core purpose is to provide a seamless and intuitive experience for creating and managing cherished video memories.
 Key capabilities include a bilingual (French/English) content management system, a professional video lightbox, robust gallery management with reliable video streaming, language-specific upload functionality, advanced image reframing tools, and real-time preview.
-The project aims to capture a niche market for personalized, high-quality video memories with a vision for market potential and high ambitions.
+The project aims to capture a niche market for personalized, high-quality video memories with significant market potential and high ambitions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Visual consistency priority: Extremely detail-oriented about spacing and formatting consistency between admin interface and published pages.
 Analytics interface: Expects all three filter buttons (7d, 30d, 90d) to be visible with proper orange highlighting for active states.

-### Critical Code Investigation Protocol (August 2025)
+### Critical Code Investigation Protocol
 **NEVER remove or modify existing code without understanding its purpose first.**

 **Required Investigation Process:**